 Next, check that your tempering valve is meeting its set temperature.
 To do this, run your tap on hot for a few minutes, then measure the temperature of the water.
 It should be close to 120℉.
 If it's too hot or too cold, your tempering valve isn't doing its job.

-If this doesn't seem to be the problem and you still don't have hot water, consider other potential reasons.
+If this doesn't seem to be the problem and your water is still too hot or too cold, consider other potential reasons.

 If your water is still too hot or too cold, it's time for a professional to come fix the tempering valve element on your boiler.